 7 Facts About Teething

-When teething starts: Every child has their own pace of growth.
+Every child has their own pace of growth.
 In some very rare cases babies are born with their first tooth, some experience teething early in around 4 months while few baby’s first tooth comes in around 14 months.
-Mostly babies start teething at around 6 months.
+Mostly teething age in babies is at around 6 months.
 In most of the cases lower front teeth are first to appear followed by upper front teeth.
 By the age of three most of the kids develop an entire set of primary teeth.

 Key Vitamins and Minerals for Dental Health